Milestone Media: DC Universe

 The "Return to the Dakota Universe" panel at the 2017 New York Comic Con.
 From left to right: DC Vice President of Creative Affairs Dan Evans (at the podium), Kyle Baker, Denys Cowan, Derek T. Dingle, Reginald Hudlin, Alice Randall, Greg Pak, Ken Lashley, and Jim Lee.
 Close-ups of the panelists can be found here.

-Since 2008, the Milestone Universe and characters were revived and merged into the DC Universe proper.
+Since 2008, the Milestone Universe and characters were revived and merged into the DC Universe properly.
 Examples of the integration included Static joining the Teen Titans; Static, Icon, Rocket and Hardware appearing in the Young Justice TV series; various character appearances in The Brave and the Bold; and the Shadow Cabinet appearing in Justice League of America.
 An ongoing series starring Static was included in the initial 2011 launch of The New 52, but was cancelled after eight issues.

 Milestone Returns

 In a January 2015 interview, writer Reginald Hudlin discussed a relaunch of Milestone Media Group, along with surviving co-founders Denys Cowan and Derek Dingle.
-The following July, DC Comics announced the creation of "Earth-M" within their multiverse, which would be home to the earlier Milestone characters as well as new ones, and that one or two Earth M imprint titles would be published annually, as well as miniseries and one-shots.
+The following July, DC Comics announced the creation of "Earth-M" within the DC Comics multiverse, which would be home to the earlier Milestone characters as well as new ones, and that one or two Earth M imprint titles would be published annually, as well as miniseries and one-shots.
 No further developments took place until October 2017, when it was revealed that Milestone would be returning in 2018 with five titles, including Milestone (featuring Icon and Rocket), a new Static series, Duo (based on the character Xombi), and two other new titles: Earth-M and Love Army.
 Charlotte Fullerton, Dwayne McDuffie's widow who inherited his 50% share in the original Milestone Media company, sued in August 2017 over being excluded from the revived company despite the new Milestone taking over the original's Milestone IPs.

-The line was finally revived in Milestone Returns #0 in September 2020.
+The line was revived in Milestone Returns #0 in September 2020.

+New History, DC K.O. and New Titans

+Following the appearance of many Milestone characters in the limited series New History of the DC Universe', DC announced a one-shot spinoff of the series called New History of the DC Universe: The Dakota Incident in November 2025.
+The comic, which was released in February 2026 in celebration of Black History Month, told a new and updated history for Dakota and its superpowered characters in the main DC continuity.
+The comic sold well and received a second printing.
+The ending of this issue, combined with an appearance from Static in DC K.O., implied that the character would return.
+This was confirmed with the announcement that Static would return to the Teen Titans in New Titans #38, which released in August 2026.